-13.18 Proposals for developments which are likely to have a significant transport impact will be required to include a Transport Assessment.
-This provides the opportunity to assess traffic generation, identify measures to reduce traffic congestion and improve accessibility, including the production of a Travel Plan.

-13.19Travels Plans are an essential tool in terms of ensuring that people are encouraged to use public transport as an alternative to the private car.
+- Proposals for developments which are likely to have a significant transport impact (as defined in national guidance) will be required to include a Transport Assessment.
+This provides the opportunity to assess traffic generation, identify measures to reduce traffic congestion and improve accessibility, including the production of a Travel Plan. - Travels Plans are an essential tool in terms of ensuring that people are encouraged to use public transport as an alternative to the private car.
 Further guidance on the preparation of Travel Plans is set out in the associated SPD.